liggiorgio/ogd/Docs/GameDesignDocument.md

 All the characters described above are NPC.
 They only appear to tell the player something, or to adobe the shop's screen.
 They have hence no A.I.

 ##### Enemies
 Generic enemies only appear in cinematics and in the trailer.
-The enemy soldiers are skeletons, cartoonish in style, armed with a stubby sword and some thick pieces of armor, specifically an helmet and epaulettes.
+The enemy soldiers are skeletons, cartoonish in style, armed with a stubby sword and some thick pieces of armor, specifically an helmet, epaulettes and boots.
 The helmet has the shape of german ww2 helmets with a point on top.
 All the armor pieces are blue, with yellow edges, and the helmet's point is yellow as well.

 ##### Evilor
 The evil lord of evil Evilor is the leader of the terrible army that threatens Ludenia.
 He is also the final boss of the game, but only his face appears, through cinematics.
 He has horns, long sharp teeth and a long, evil chin.
 He is devilishly red and always has an evil smile on his face.
 He is so evil.